franpog859/index/README.md

 Remember not to pass some complex slices like multidimensional slices or slices of maps.
 This package just does not deal with such complexity so remember to check the `err` value!

 If you want to see examples of usage other functions go to [USAGE.md](https://github.com/franpog859/index/blob/master/USAGE.md) file.

 ## Contribution

 If you want to make this package better just fork this repository and prepare your pull request!
-Remember to keep the code clean and to test your implementation :wink:
+Remember to keep the code clean and to test your implementation :wink: See also [CONTRIBUTING.md](https://github.com/franpog859/index/blob/master/CONTRIBUTING.md) file for more informations about preparing your pull request and the workflow.

 To test this package run in your terminal:
 - `git clone https://github.com/franpog859/index.git`